Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 ^^^^^^^^^^^^^^^^^^^^^

 1. Download the
-   :ref:`full image or the fast image <red_brick_images>` of the RED Brick:
+   :ref:`full image or the fast image <red_brick_images>` from the RED Brick:
    `Download page  <TODO_Link_to_download_page>`__

 2. Choose a suitable SD card.
 We recommend a fast SD card (e.g. class 10) with enough space.
-You find the size of the image on the download page.
+You can find the size of the image on the download page.

-3. Transfer the image on the SD card:
+3. Transfer the image to the SD card:

     * On Windows use a tool like Win32DiskImager to transfer the image to the card.